The Villeroys settle in Paris

 on the rue des Dechargeurs side

-and how to redistribute the postal fees between different operators
+to redistribute the postal fees between different operators.

 When Louis XIV (1638 - 1715) had an important letter

 he was not trusting anybody in his environment

 and he insisted to give the document to Louis Leon Pajot in person.